Guillex387/qpt-drive/README.md

 You can download the portable app for [windows](https://github.com/Guillex387/qpt-drive/releases/download/v1.0.0/qpt-drive-win32-x64-v1.0.0.zip) and [linux](https://github.com/Guillex387/qpt-drive/releases/download/v1.0.0/qpt-drive-linux-x64-v1.0.0.zip) **last version**.

-> In linux for execute this, you need the executable permission, this command only needs to be used once.
+> In linux for execute this, you need the executable permission, this command only needs to be used once:
 >
 > `$ chmod +x ./drive`
 >
-> And then you can use the app.
+> And then you can use the app:
 >
-> `$ ./drive $PORT`, the port is optional (default 8000).
+> `$ ./drive --help`

 ## API *docs*: